 Immersive Approach to Traditional Marketing

 60out Escape Room is a Los Angeles-based business established in 2015 that creates adventurous puzzle rooms.
-Their experiences draw inspiration from books, video games, and television shows, designed as high-action quests that are immersive and extraordinarily realistic.
-The brand grew from a fixation on merging time-sensitive room with immersive environments.
+Drawing inspiration from literature, gaming, and television, their puzzle rooms are designed to be storytelling driven.
+The brand’s growth is rooted in a commitment to merging time-sensitive gameplay with compelling, immersive environments.

 Problem

-Despite being a local business, 60out Escape Room did not actively use traditional out-of-home marketing channels.
-Additionally, their existing advertising lacked the ability to capture or communicate the immersive quality of their escape rooms.
+Despite its strong local presence, 60out did not actively utilize traditional out-of-home (OOH) marketing channels.
+Furthermore, their existing advertising lacked the visual cues required to communicate the immersive quality of their escape rooms.

 Process